Shapira, Tel Aviv: From the 1990s onward

 In the 1990s, Tel Aviv’s New Central Bus Station was completed in the Neve Sha'anan neighbourhood, on Shapira’s northern border.
 Since then, the neighbourhood has undergone significant demographic and social changes.
 Many migrant workers, refugees, and foreign laborers moved in, altering its social fabric.
 The new population coexisted with long-time residents, creating a diverse and multicultural environment, but also generating tensions that led many veteran residents to leave.

-In 2006, the Tel Aviv Municipality submitted a master plan for neighbourhood rehabilitation, led by Professor Eliyahu Stern, but the plan remained incomplete, leaving the neighbourhood with unresolved issues.
+In 2006, the Tel Aviv Municipality submitted a master plan for neighbourhood rehabilitation, led by Professor Eliahu Stern, but the plan remained incomplete, leaving the neighbourhood with unresolved issues.

 In the second decade of the 2000s, the neighbourhood began attracting a younger population, including young families and students, due to its proximity to the heart of Tel Aviv, its communal character, the availability of small apartments, and affordable prices.
 Today, the neighbourhood includes a diverse mix of long-established and newer groups - an older traditional-religious population, a "second generation," new secular and religious families, students, migrant workers, and stateless individuals.